radiantlogic-v8/documentation-new/documentation/sys-admin-guide/04-backend-settings.md

 #### Write Operation Timeout

 The default is 0 (no timeout).
-This is the maximum number of seconds RadiantOne waits to receive a response from the backend LDAP server for a write operation.
+This is the maximum number of seconds RadiantOne waits to receive a response from the backend LDAP server for write operations and bind operations.
 After this time, RadiantOne drops the request and attempts to send the request again.
 After two failed attempts to get a response back, RadiantOne returns an error to the client.

 #### Idle Timeout